Saifeddine27/Saifeddine27/README.md

 - 🎓 2nd Year Engineering Student at **Ensimag Grenoble**
 - 🔭 Building: A Network Intrusion Detection System in Go
-- 🌱 Learning: Cybersecurity, DevOps practices, and Data structures
+- 🌱 Learning: Cybersecurity, DevOps practices
 - 👀 Open to: Cybersecurity and DevOps opportunities

 ---